Updated: September 3, 2021

 Additional resources from the Cabarrus Health Alliance include:

 Designed specifically for members of the hospitality and tourism industry in Cabarrus County, Partner Events are opportunities to learn, connect and celebrate while experiencing our community’s offerings firsthand.
-Mark your calendar today, and invite your coworkers and new business partners to join.
-Always be sure to bring plenty of business cards for networking and door prizes!
+Mark your calendar and invite your coworkers and new business partners to join.
+Bring plenty of business cards for networking and door prizes!

 Dynamic guest speakers offer insight on tourism-related topics, provide valuable takeaways, and open the floor for engaged discussion during these three-hour sessions.